 In this tutorial, we will show you how to install and configuration of Varnish on Ubuntu 16.04 LTS.
 For those of you who didn’t know, Varnish Cache is a powerful open-source HTTP accelerator that can be installed in front of any Webserver such as Apache or Nginx.
 Varnish Cache can improve the overall performance of your web server by caching content.
 The Varnish cache stores the copy of user requests and serves the same page when the user revisits the webpage.
-It makes your website really fast and accelerates your website performance up-to 300 – 1000x (means 80% or more).
+It makes your website really fast and accelerates your website performance up to 300 – 1000x (which means 80% or more).

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation of Varnish Cache on a Ubuntu 16.04 (Xenial Xerus) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo

 Install Varnish on Ubuntu 16.04 LTS

 Step 1.
-First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following apt-get

 sudo apt-get update sudo apt-get upgrade